gauravjha7704/Recognizing-Digits-using-IMU-Data/Project_report.md

 The demo validated the end-to-end pipeline, from IMU data acquisition to real-time digit prediction, demonstrating the feasibility of recognizing handwritten digits using wrist-mounted IMU data on an edge device.

+## Results

+The IMU-based handwritten digit recognition system was evaluated using a held-out test dataset consisting of segmented digit samples collected from multiple users.
+The trained 1D CNN model demonstrated the ability to classify digits based on wrist motion patterns captured during handwriting.

+Overall, the model achieved reasonable classification performance, with most digits being correctly recognized during real-time testing.
+Digits with distinct motion patterns showed higher recognition accuracy, while certain digit pairs exhibited confusion due to similarity in handwriting motion.

+In particular, digits such as **1 and 7**, as well as **0 and 6**, showed lower classification accuracy because their wrist movement patterns were similar across multiple users.
+Despite these limitations, the system successfully demonstrated real-time end-to-end operation, from IMU data acquisition using the Nicla Vision board to digit prediction on the laptop.

+The results validate the feasibility of using wrist-mounted IMU data for handwritten digit recognition without relying on vision-based input.

+---

+## Conclusion

+This project demonstrated an end-to-end system for handwritten digit recognition using IMU data captured from wrist motion while writing on paper.
+A lightweight 1D Convolutional Neural Network (CNN) was developed and trained to classify multivariate IMU time-series data corresponding to digits 0–9.

+The system integrated IMU data collection using the Arduino Nicla Vision board with real-time inference performed on a local laptop.
+Experimental results showed that IMU-based digit recognition is a viable alternative to vision-based approaches, particularly in scenarios where camera usage is impractical.

+Although certain digits exhibited classification ambiguity due to similar motion patterns, the overall system successfully validated the proposed pipeline.
+This work provides a foundation for future improvements, including larger datasets, improved segmentation, and deployment of inference directly on edge devices.

 ---